 Calendar feeds, like Sugar's, are only updated in the external application when that application polls Sugar for an update.
 In order to ensure changes to your Sugar calendar are quickly reflected in your external calendar, you can tell the application to poll for calendar changes more frequently.
-For calendar applications which do not allow customization of the polling frequency, you can manually retrieve the latest feed from Sugar in order to update your calendar.
+For calendar applications that do not allow customization of the polling frequency, you can manually retrieve the latest feed from Sugar in order to update your calendar.

 Updating the Calendar Application's Polling Rate

-- Open the iCal application.
+- Open the Calendar application.

 - Right click on your Sugar subscribed calendar and select "Get info".